DigitaleDeltaOrg/dd-grid-api/dd-grid-api-filtering.md

 # DD-GRID-API Generic Filtering Mechanism

 Some end points of the DD-GRID-API specify the query parameter "filter".
 This parameter is meant to offer a generic filtering mechanism.
 An example of such a filter is: only select one or more realizations from an ensemble run.
 In addition systems may offer more filter options.
-However, implementing this filter parameter is optional.
+However, implementing this _filter_ query parameter is optional.
 Systems may decide to not implement it.

 The generic syntax for the query parameter _filter_ is:
 _../some-end-point?filter=attribute:comparer:value_
-Multiple filter criteria are separated by a comma.

-The the query parameter _filter_ can (and often will) be used in combination with other query parameters.
+The query parameter _filter_ can (and often will) be used in combination with other query parameters.

 ## Filtering on ensemble member (_realization_)